 Why is this the case?
 Search seems to be a moving target.
 However, we know that Google rewards quality links.
 Well-written content and proactive outreach are a crucial part of SEO success.
 No one is better versed in these areas than PR pros.

-Andy Crestodina, co-founder and strategic director of Orbit Media, points out that a lot of SEO companies now have positions with the title of “outreach manager.”
+Andy Crestodina, Chief Marketing Officer and Co-Founder of Orbit Media, points out that a lot of SEO companies now have positions with the title of “outreach manager.”
 The reason for this position is because links and mentions from other sites are now even more important for search.